 The goal of an appraisal is to determine the fair market value of a home, so anything that may raise or lower the price someone is willing to pay will be considered and factored into the report.
-Most often, an appraiser will look at the size and type of the home and property, the condition the home and property and the overall real estate market in the area.
+Most often, an appraiser will look at the size and type of the home and property, the condition of the home and property, and the overall real estate market in the area.
 Any major flaws to the property, like a leaking roof or cracked foundation will also be noted.

 What Does a Home Appraisal Cost and Who Pays For It?

 While your lender will typically arrange for an appraisal, the buyer is ultimately responsible for the cost.
 Generally, appraisal fees range between $450 and $600, depending on the size and location of your property but don’t let this cost stop you from making offers!
 The home appraisal will only occur after your offer has been accepted by the seller and you have begun to work with a lender to finance your new home.
 You do not need to complete appraisals on every house you choose to bid on.